-The amount is paid to the Revenue Commissioners, who place a stamp on the property deeds.
+The duty is paid to the Revenue Commissioners, who place a stamp on the property deeds.
 Without this stamp, the deeds cannot be registered.

 Non-Residential property includes commercial property, business assets, land etc.

-eg, Sam purchases a warehouse in Limerick at a cost of €500,000.
-Stamp duty payable is as follows:
+Sam purchases a warehouse in Limerick at a cost of €500,000.
+Stamp Duty payable is as follows:

 |Lease for a term not exceeding 35 years or for any indefinite term||1% of the average annual rent|

 |Lease for a term exceeding 35 years but not exceeding 100 years||6% of the average annual rent|